microsoft/react-native-windows-samples/website/versioned_docs/version-0.66/ReactPropertyBagHelper-api-windows.md

 ### GlobalNamespace
 `static`   `readonly`  [`IReactPropertyNamespace`](IReactPropertyNamespace) `GlobalNamespace`

 > **Deprecated**: Do not use.
-It will be removed in version 0.65.
+It will be removed in a future version.

 Deprecated.
 Do not use.
-It will be removed in version 0.65.
+It will be removed in a future version.